 A larger population will have many consequences, one of which is that much higher amounts of food will be needed.
 But with more people will come further urbanization and less farmland to work with, which means farmers will have to increase crop yields.

 That’s where fertilizers like potash come in.
-They not only provide essential nutrients to food, but also allow higher output from farms.
-Put simply, fertilizers improve water retention in plants and strengthen their roots and stems.
+Potash fertilizer not only provides essential nutrients to food, but also improves water retention in plants and strengthens their roots and stems.
 Put simply, potash fertilizer allows for higher crop yields and increased food production.

-Unsurprisingly, many investors are wondering what potash investing is, and how they can get involved in this exciting space.
-Read on to find out.
+Unsurprisingly, many investors are wondering what potash is, and how they can gain exposure to the potash market.
+Read on to find out more about this commodity.

 Agriculture Investing Table of Contents